Join the global

 House in Saiko, photography by Daici Ano.

-Yet Ashizawa’s projects are equally as diverse and extensive as the other.
-From an early architectural project with Australian architect Peter Stutchbury to lighting design for Australian creative agency Broached Commissions, to more recent interiors for coffee company Blue Bottle in Japan and China.
-Ashizawa notes that establishing the Karimoku Case Study furniture brand with Danish architecture firm Norm Architects and co-founding Ishinomaki Laboratory as two cornerstones in his career.
+Yet Ashizawa’s projects are equally diverse and extensive — from an early project with Australian architect Peter Stutchbury and lighting design for Australian creative agency Broached Commissions to more recent interiors for coffee company Blue Bottle in Japan and China.
+Ashizawa nominates establishing the Karimoku Case Study furniture brand with Danish architecture firm Norm Architects and co-founding Ishinomaki Laboratory as cornerstones in his career.

 Ishinomaki Laboratory